This article describes the standards that apply to the module content. All of the listed recommendations are mandatory unless noted otherwise.

 Longer comments or comments that describe a block of code go before the commented code in an individual line.

 7.3.
 Longer comments should begin with a capital letter and end with a full stop.
-Text is aligned by the left border of the commented code.
-A space should separate "//" characters of the comment and the comment text.
+The text is aligned by the left border of the commented code.
+Space should separate "//" characters of the comment and the comment text.

 // Initializing variables for calculations // that are performed further in the module.
 CurrentDate = CommonUse.GetWorkDate(); CurrentYear = Year(CurrentDate); CurrentMonth = Month(CurrentDate); CurrentWeek = WeekOfYear(CurrentDate); CurrentDay = Day(CurrentDate);

 7.4.
 You can split large procedures and functions into collapsible regions.
 The region names must comply with the Rules of naming variables standard.Next page: Procedure and function descriptions